-In order to use thought-starter questions to determine a function for a bicycle brake cable, rather than saying “what is the function?”, try asking “what is the purpose of the bicycle brake cable?
+To use thought-starter questions to determine a function for a bicycle brake cable, rather than saying, “what is the function?” try asking, “what is the purpose of the bicycle brake cable?
 What is it intended to do?”
-This will get better discussion and does not require the FMEA team to be expert in FMEA definitions.
+This will get better discussion and does not require the FMEA team to be experts in FMEA definitions.

-Failure mode in a DFMEA is the manner in which the item fails to deliver the intended function and its associated requirements.
+Failure mode in a DFMEA is how the item fails to deliver the intended function and its associated requirements.

 If one of the intended functions of a brake cable is “to provide adjustable and calibrated movement between the brake lever and brake caliper,” how should the facilitator ask for failure mode?

 Should the facilitator say, “What is the failure mode?”
 In my experience, this is not the best way to stimulate the right thinking.
 First, the question presupposes the team understands very well the definition of failure mode.
-Better is to say something like “what is the manner in which the brake cable will not provide adjustable and calibrated movement between the lever and the caliper?”
+It is better to say, “what is the manner in which the brake cable will not provide adjustable and calibrated movement between the lever and the caliper?”
 Or, “what could go wrong with the brake cable when it is providing its primary function?”
-There are countless ways to ask the question, but the key is to elicit discussion around the concept that is being addressed.
-This bypasses the need for the team member to fully understand the definition, and goes straight to the concept of the way the cable might fail, the mode of the failure.
+There are countless ways to ask the question, but the key is to elicit discussion around the concept being addressed.
+This bypasses the need for the team member to understand the definition fully, and goes straight to the concept of the way the cable might fail, and the mode of the failure.

 In a DFMEA, effect is the consequence of the failure taken to the system or end user.
-It can be a progression at local level, followed by next level up to the system or end user.
-However, in all cases, the team does its best job to describe the consequence at the system or end use level.
+It can be a progression at local level, followed by the next level up to the system or end user.
+However, in all cases, the team does its best job to describe the consequence at the system or end-use level.

 Let’s say one of the failure modes is “cable breaks.”
 How should the FMEA facilitator ask for the effect of this failure mode?